ilifu/ilifu_user_docs/docs/data/data_transfer.md

 # Data transfer to and from the ilifu Cluster

 Transferring of data to and from the ilifu research cloud can be completed using `Globus`, `scp` or `rsync`.
-For large files the `Globus Online` software is recommended, which uses efficient GridFTP transfer protocols. **Please do not transfer data to and from the ilifu cluster using the SLURM head node, as this will significantly diminish the performance of the head node for other users**.
+For large files the `Globus Online` software is recommended, which uses efficient GridFTP transfer protocols. **Please do not transfer data to and from the ilifu cluster using the SLURM login node, as this will significantly diminish the performance of the login node for other users**.

 Transferring astronomy observation data from the SARAO archive is also detailed [below](#transfer-data-from-the-sarao-archive).